 Teen Channel Community Learning Centres Programme – Linking Learning & Livelihoods to Address Learning Needs of Adolescents at Risk

-One such flagship innovation is the Teen Channel – Community Learning Centers Initiative which attempts to connect learning and livelihoods in a model that addresses critical issues affecting the quality of life and future of adolescents and youth who opt out of school as well as potential drop-outs among school going adolescents between the ages 14-18 years in an enabling environment that addresses their needs continuum – academic educational, social, life skills, recreational and workplace readiness.
-Adolescents and Young adults who go through this program are enabled to complete formal high school certification, acquire market oriented employability skills as well as apprenticeship and part-time employment placement support
+Teen Channel – Community Learning Centers Initiative attempts to connect learning and livelihoods in a model that addresses critical issues affecting the quality of life and future of adolescents and youth who opt out of school as well as potential drop-outs among school going adolescents between the ages 14-18 years in an enabling environment that addresses their needs continuum – academic educational, social, life skills, recreational and workplace readiness.
+Adolescents and Young adults who go through this program are enabled to complete formal high school certification, acquire market oriented employability skills as well as apprenticeship and part-time employment placement support.

 A study conducted by CAP & consultations with adolescents and their family members in 2003, helped identify major concerns affecting the learning needs of adolescents and youth at risk.
 Lack of easy access to higher education facilities (especially for girls), inability of the existing learning module in upper primary and high schools to provide any connectivity to their future career & livelihoods, and life skills to prepare them for future, as contributing to low high school completion rates, high drop outs, child labour, unemployment and under employment.
 While the government has been making concerted efforts to provide quality education to all children, these efforts are concentrated at the primary or at most elementary level.
 The experience shows that many marginalised families cannot do without the wages brought by these children.
 Thus, these children required an integrated and flexible learning program.
 The reasons range from economic compulsions of the family, Socio-Cultural issues and beliefs that prevent adolescents, particularly girls, from going to high school.
 Added to this is the firm belief that the existing formal education system does not help students to develop the requisite skills that would aid in their future livelihood.
 Some of the other explicitly cited reasons that emerged during the study through discussions and surveys conducted by CAP among 2500 out-of-school adolescents include physical, mental and emotional challenges faced by adolescents from urban slums particularly among first generation learners and migrants.
 Other reasons include lack of sustainable career and livelihood opportunities through the existing education system, lack of access to reinforcement opportunities to combat academic failure in formal school examinations, easy availability of temporary work opportunities often exploitative and hazardous, absence of conducive learning environment in formal schools, early marriage norms and family cycles, lack of clean and proper sanitation facilities (especially for a girl child) and inability to cope with educational pressure.